 Introduction

-This appendix establishes the program for initial qualification of fire protection inspectors through formal training courses, individual study activities (ISAs), and on-the-job training (OJT
+This appendix establishes the program for initial qualification of fire protection inspectors through formal training courses, individual study activities (ISAs), and on-the-job training (OJT).
+Since the training described in this appendix supplements the training outlined in Appendices C-1, “Reactor Operations Inspector Technical Proficiency Training and Qualification Journal” and C2, “Reactor Engineer Training and Qualification Journal,” this training program should not be commenced until either the reactor operations or reactor engineer training and qualification programs outlined in Appendices C1 or C2 have been completed.

-ne member of the inspection team for all fire protection inspections (FPTI) be qualified to this standard.
+One member of the inspection team for all fire protection team inspections (FPTI) should be qualified to this standard.

 Individual inspectors should be given credit for previous experience and training when completing the requirements outlined in this appendix.
 Section 05.02 of IMC1245 provides additional information on alternate methods for meeting a program requirement.